Ask & You Shall Receive #4:

 • Redeem our mistakes, though we may suffer natural consequences for our actions.

-• Redeem the mistakes and sins against us by other people
+• Redeem the mistakes and sins made against us by other people

 • Give us His peace that surpasses our human comprehension